google-github-actions/auth/README.md

     generate a credentials file which can be used for authentication via gcloud and Google Cloud SDKs in other steps in the workflow.
 The default is true.

-    The credentials file is exported into `$GITHUB_WORKSPACE`, which makes it available to all future steps and filesystems (including Docker-based GitHub Actions).
-The file is automatically removed at the end of the job via a post action.
-In order to use exported credentials, you **must** add the `actions/checkout` step before calling `auth`.
-This is due to how GitHub Actions creates `$GITHUB_WORKSPACE`:

-     ```yaml
-     jobs:
-      job_id:
-        steps:
-        - uses: 'actions/checkout@v4' # Must come first!
-        - uses: 'google-github-actions/auth@v2'
-     ```
+    The credentials file is exported into the GitHub Actions temp directory, outside of the current workspace.

 -   `export_environment_variables`: (Optional) If true, the action will export common environment variables which are known to be consumed by popular